One-day workshop for those working to deliver better outcomes for people and communities

 “Excellent, inspiring and well researched’’

-The content of the masterclasses was originally developed in partnership with Lambeth, Cornwall and Islington councils.
+The content was originally developed in partnership with Lambeth, Cornwall and Islington councils.
 Each workshop includes sections on the theory, practice and methods used by NEF and its partner councils, as well as bespoke learning opportunities directed by the participants.

 Topics covered include: